johnwargo/seeed-studio-relay-v2/readme.md

 ![Address Settings](images/dip-settings.png)

-If your first board is at a different address or to initialize a second board, use:
+If your first board is at a different address or to initialize an additional board, use:

 ```
 relay2 = Relay(0xSOMEOTHERADDRESS)